I'm a writer & director of documentary films.

 ”a stirring work of nonfiction assembly” — Variety

 I wrote this two-part documentary, which was directed by Antoine Fuqua and executive produced by LeBron James and Maverick Carter.
-What's My Name: Muhammad Ali premiered at the 2019 Tribeca Film Festival and aired on HBO in May 2019.
+What's My Name: Muhammad Ali premiered at the 2019 Tribeca Film Festival and won the Sports Emmy for Outstanding Long Sports Documentary.

 All Things Must Pass

 "freshly compelling" — Variety

 Everyone thinks they know what killed Tower Records: The Internet.
 But that's not the whole story.
 All Things Must Pass, which was directed by Colin Hanks and written by me, premiered at the 2015 SXSW Film Festival.

 "In Deep Water"